+Many industrial systems rely on known pressure levels.
 In some cases, the pressure must be within an acceptable band and in others, a constant pressure is required.

-Many Irrigation systems are designed to operate at a constant pressure where the operating pressure is minimised as a means of reducing the hydraulic energy wastage in the system.
+Many Irrigation systems are designed to operate at a constant pressure where the operating pressure is minimized as a means of reducing the hydraulic energy wastage in the system.
 The MPM489 pressure transducer is used in conjunction with a Variable Frequency Drive to control the pump speed such that the system pressure becomes independent of the flow.

 Town water systems operate on a “constant head” which means that the pressure at the consumer is constant.
 This is commonly achieved by using an elevated resevoir so that the system is gravity fed with the pressure set by the elevation of the resevoir.

 In some towns, this is not a practical solution as there is no elevated areas that can be used and so the pressure is generated by electric pumps.
-Using an MPM489 pressure transducer and VFD to control each pump, results in a constant pressure (head) in the system.
+Using an MPM489 pressure transmitter and VFD to control each pump, results in a constant pressure (head) in the system.

 The level of water in a resevoir or in a well is commonly measured by an MPM489W Level Transducer.